Songwriting Take-Home Test: Learn How to Write Better Songs

 We songwriters are craftsmen with words and music.
-As such, we use certain songwriting skills and tools to get the job done.
+As such, we use certain tools to get the job done.
 Knowing what these tools are called and what they’re used for not only helps us but helps us share observations, discoveries, and new tricks of the trade with other songwriters and interested laypersons.
 If you know what you’re doing but don’t know what it’s called, it's worth the effort to find out; you’ll more than likely discover that somebody did it before you, and even better.
 We can only hide behind our “innocence” for so long.
 As to the opinion, “If I know what I’m doing the magic will go away…”

 “The knowledge of something doesn’t make it less beautiful.”
 Richard P. Feynman

 The following is a “test” of your songwriting knowledge; what things are called and how you use them.
 (I’ve had fun with some of the more ridiculous answers, so don’t think I’m talking down to anyone.)
 As I said earlier, I think it’s important to know how you do what you do, what things are called, and how to communicate these with others.
 There’s no real grade given at the end, and the correct answer(s) are at the bottom of the page.
 Have fun!

 1. A chord (triad) is made up of which three notes?

 d. root, third, fifth

 2. A minor chord is a major chord with: